Strictly Come Dancing: It Takes Two

 During the run of Strictly Come Dancing, Strictly Come Dancing: It Takes Two is broadcast each weeknight on BBC Two.
-The series was previously hosted by Claudia Winkleman but, due to her pregnancy in 2011, she had to leave the series, and was replaced by Zoe Ball, who hosted the show from Series 9 to 18.
-Rylan Clark-Neal joined as co-host in series 17.
-In May 2021, it was announced that Ball was to leave the show after 10 years, and on 10 June 2021, her replacement was confirmed to be former professional Janette Manrara.
+The series was previously hosted by Claudia Winkleman but, due to her pregnancy in 2011, she had to leave the series, and was replaced by Zoe Ball, who hosted the show from series 9 to 18.
+Rylan Clark joined as co-host in series 17.
+In May 2021, it was announced that Ball would leave the show after 10 years, and on 10 June 2021, her replacement was announced to be former professional Janette Manrara.

 The show features reviews of the performances during the previous Saturday's show and interviews with, and training footage of, the couples preparing for the next show.
 The judges and other celebrities also provide their opinions on how the couples are progressing.
 It Takes Two replaced Strictly Come Dancing on Three, hosted by Justin Lee Collins, which ran on BBC Three during the first series.
 Prior to 2010, BBC Two Scotland aired the programme on four nights only, running its own Gaelic-language programming on Thursdays instead.

 Series overview

 Series 1 (2004)

-In Spring 2004, Strictly Come Dancing commenced its first series.
-The professional dancers were Brendan Cole, Hanna Karttunen, Anton Du Beke, Erin Boag, John Byrnes, Paul Killick, Camilla Dallerup and Kylie Jones.
-This was the only series to air in the Spring/Summer (as of series 2, the programme airs from September/October to December each year).
-Natasha Kaplinsky and Brendan Cole were crowned the first winners.
-At 8 weeks, this was the shortest series.
+In May 2004, Strictly Come Dancing began its first series.
+This was the only series to air in the spring; all subsequent series aired in the autumn.

 Series 2 (2004)

-In Autumn 2004, the second series commenced.
-Five of the eight original professionals returned: these were Brendan Cole, Anton Du Beke, Erin Boag, Paul Killick and Camilla Dallerup.
-There were also five new professionals: Darren Bennett, Ian Waite, Lilia Kopylova, Nicole Cutler and Hazel Newberry.
-This was the only series Newberry participated in, while the other professionals competed in the following series.

-A new spin-off show called Strictly Come Dancing: It Takes Two presented by Claudia Winkleman was created this series and has continued to air alongside each following series, now hosted by Rylan Clark-Neal and former professional dancer, Janette Manrara on BBC Two.
+The second series began in October 2004.
+A new spin-off show, Strictly Come Dancing: It Takes Two, presented by Claudia Winkleman, premiered and has continued to air alongside each subsequent series on BBC Two.

 Series 3 (2005)

-In 2005, the third series commenced.
-Brendan Cole, Anton Du Beke, Erin Boag, Camilla Dallerup, Darren Bennett, Ian Waite and Lilia Kopylova returned from the second series.
-Nicole Cutler, Paul Killick and Hazel Newberry did not return.
-They were replaced by Karen Hardy, Hanna Haarala, Izabela Hannah, Andrew Cuerden and Matthew Cutler.
+The third series began in October 2005.